Differentially Private Wireless Federated Learning Using Orthogonal Sequences: Related Work

 \subsection{AirComp for FL}

-As a special case of computing over multiple access channels \cite{nazer2007it}, AirComp \cite{zhu2019broadband,yang2020federated,amiri2020federated,cao2019optimal} leverages the signal superposition properties in a wireless multiple access channel to efficiently compute a sum/average function.
-This technique has attracted a lot of interest as it can reduce the uplink communication cost to be (nearly) agnostic to the number of participating clients.
-Client scheduling and various power and computation resource allocation methods have been investigated \cite{chen2020convergencenew,xu2020client,sun2021dynamic,ma2021user, lee2021adaptive, wadu2021joint}.
-Full CSIT was relaxed in \cite{sery2020tsp} by only using the phase information of the channel.
-Several studies have provided convergence guarantees of AirComp under different practical constraints and different types of heterogeneity \cite{lin2021deploying,aygun2022over, wan2021convergence,sery2021over,sun2022time}.
-In particular, \cite{amiri2021blind,wei2022Random} propose CSIT-free AirComp methods leveraging channel orthogonality.
-However, they are effective only in massive MIMO systems.
+The AirComp approach \cite{zhu2019broadband,yang2020federated,amiri2020federated,cao2020tpc} exploits the inherent signal superposition characteristics of a wireless multiple access channel to efficiently perform sum/average computations.
+This methodology can be considered as a special instance of computation over multiple access channels, as outlined by \cite{nazer2007it}.
+The approach has garnered significant attention due to its ability to minimize uplink communication costs, irrespective of the number of participating clients in FL.
+The exploration of client scheduling, along with various power and computation resource allocation techniques, has been investigated by \cite{chen2020convergencenew,xu2020client,sun2021dynamic,lee2021adaptive,wadu2021joint}.
+Several studies have provided convergence guarantees for AirComp under diverse practical constraints and types of heterogeneity \cite{lin2021deploying,aygun2022over,wan2021convergence,sery2021over,sun2022time}.
+Efforts also have been made to reduce the CSIT requirement of AirComp. \cite{sery2020tsp} relaxes full CSIT by utilizing only the phase information of the channel.
+Notably, \cite{amiri2021blind} and \cite{wei2023twc} present CSIT-free AirComp methods that leverage channel orthogonality, although their effectiveness is limited to massive MIMO systems.